 - (a) Intent: To conserve the County's water resources by minimizing the use of water. - (b) All permitted activities shall have a legal water source on the premises, and have all local, state, and federal permits required to utilize the water source.
-If the permitted activity utilizes a shared source of water from another site, such source shall be a legal source, have all local, state, and federal permit required to utilize the water source, and have a written agreement between the owner of the site where the source is located and the permitted activity agreeing to the use of the water source and all terms and conditions of that use. - (c) Permittee shall not engage in unlawful or unpermitted drawing of surface water. - (d) The use of water provided by a public water supply, unlawful water diversions, transported by a water hauler, bottled water, a water-vending machine, or a retail water facility is prohibited. - (e) Where a well is used, the well must be located on the premises or an adjacent parcel.
+If the permitted activity utilizes a shared source of water from another site, such source shall be a legal source, have all local, state, and federal permit required to utilize the water source, and have a written agreement between the owner of the site where the source is located and the permitted activity agreeing to the use of the water source and all terms and conditions of that use. - (c) Permittee shall not engage in unlawful or unpermitted drawing of surface water. - (d) The use of water provided by a public water supply, unlawful water diversions, transported by a water hauler, bottled water, a water-vending machine, or a retail water facility is prohibited.

+- (e) Where a well is used, the well must be located on the premises or an adjacent parcel.
 The production well shall have a meter to measure the amount of water pumped.
 The production wells shall have continuous water level monitors.
 The methodology of the monitoring program shall be described.
 A monitoring well of equal depth within the cone of influence of the production well may be substituted for the water level monitoring of the production well.
 The monitoring wells shall be constructed and monitoring begun at least three months prior to the use of the supply well.
 An applicant shall maintain a record of all data collected and shall provide a report of the data collected to the County annually. - (f) Water may be supplied by a licensed retail water supplier, as defined in Section 13575 of the Water Code, on an emergency basis.
 The application shall notify the Department within 7 days of the emergency and provide the following information: - a.
 A description of the emergency. - b.
 Identification of the retail water supplier including license number. - c.
 The volume of water supplied. - d.
-Actions taken to prevent the emergency in the future.

-- (g) All permittees shall prepare a Water Use Management Plan to be approved by the Lake County Water Resources Department.
+Actions taken to prevent the emergency in the future. - (g) All permittees shall prepare a Water Use Management Plan to be approved by the Lake County Water Resources Department.
 Said plan shall: - a.
 Identify the source of water, including location, capacity, and documentation that it is a legal source. - b.
 Described the proposed irrigation system and methodology. - c.
 Describe the amount of water projected to be used on a monthly basis for irrigation and separately for all other uses of water and the amount of water to be withdrawn from each source of water on a monthly basis.

-10.2.
+9.2.
 Water Availability Analysis

-10.2.1.
+9.2.1.
 Water Source and Supply

-There is one (1) existing well that will be used for irrigation (Lat/Long 38.90030, -122.59729).
-The well is approximately 183 feet deep.
-A well production test was completed by JAK Drilling Pump on January 11, 2002.
-The static water level was reported at 27.3 feet below ground surface (bgs).
-The average pumping rate reported was 70 gpm.
+There is one (1) existing well that will be used for irrigation (Lat/Long: 39.064783, -122.722353).
+The well was drilled in August 2022, to a depth of 400 ft below ground surface (bgs) and has an estimated yield of 40 gpm.